-This competency-based course is the second in a sequence of three courses designed for Tile, Marble, and Granite installation.
-It provides students with technical instruction and practical experience for the installation of tile and marble using sustainable and green technology techniques.
-Focus in this competency-based course is on marlbe product installation.
-Instruction includes an orientation, workplace safety, reviews management, trade mathematics. employability skills, and an introduction to entrepreneurship.
+This competency-based course is the third in a sequence of three courses designed for Tile, Marble, and Granite installation.
+It provides students with technical instruction and practical experience for the installation of Tile, Marble and Granite using sustainable and green technology techniques.
+Focus in this competency-based course is on granite fabrication and installation.
+Instruction includes an orientation, workplace safety, reviews of resource management, trade mathematics, emplovability skills, and and an introduction to entrepreneurship.
 The competencies in this course are aligned with the California High School Academic Content Standards and the California Career Technical Education Model Curriculum Standards.